trampgeek/moodle-qtype_coderunner/docs/index.md

 The Twig template language control structures are wrapped in `{%` and `%}`.
-If a C-function question had two three test cases, the above template might expand to something like the following:
+If a C-function question had two three test cases, the above template might expand to something like the following.
+Note that the separate tests are enclosed in braces to provide a local syntactic context.

     #include <stdio.h>
     #include <stdlib.h>